lftk/anki/README.md

 ## API Reference

 For a complete list of available functions and types, please refer to the [Go documentation](https://pkg.go.dev/github.com/lftk/anki).

+## Command-Line Tool

+For a simple command-line tool to unpack `.apkg` and `.colpkg` files, check out the companion project: [anki-unpkg](https://github.com/lftk/anki-unpkg).

 ## Contributing